discordjs/guide/guide/commando/README.md

 After that is the `owner` parameter, which should contain the ID for the owner of the bot.
 It can be either a string of one ID, or an array of many.

-<p class="danger">The users you set here have complete control over the bot.
+<danger>The users you set here have complete control over the bot.
 They can use eval and other owner-only commands, ignore command throttling, and bypass all user permissions!
-Be sure to only give this to people you trust!</p>
+Be sure to only give this to people you trust!</danger>

 The final option, `invite`, is the **full** invite URL to your bot's support server.
 While not a required option, it's a good idea to have a support server on hand to handle questions and concerns your users may have about your bot if it is public.
 If not, it's safe to leave this option out.